 It was a lot!
 Too much in fact.

-Now, every summer I jazz up the garden myself by getting a few free flower seeds and making the painting of the fence a family affair which we do ourselves.
+Now, every summer I jazz up the garden myself by getting a few free flower seeds and making the painting of the fence a family affair that we do ourselves.

 I have never regretted that decision at all and in fact, it has added so much to the value of the house and indeed to our lives.
 We try to decorate it to go with the seasons and I must say it does look amazing.
 It’s all glass, mostly anyway and I just need to clean the roof about every other year.
+When I do clean the roof, it will be a good time to check and make sure it is as it should be.
+Should I notice something at that point, or before, I know I can check sites like projects4roofing.co.uk/ to see what advice they have to solve the issue.
+But, for the time being, it’s all looking beautiful.
 I’m glad too that we have big glass windows from the kitchen to the conservatory so even when it is too cold to sit in there, we can still admire the beauty from inside.
 It’s a real breath of fresh air and sometimes I find it hard to believe that it is in my home.

 So there you go.
 I hope you have been inspired to take on the doable challenge of sprucing up your home for a fraction of the true cost.